ordinary-developer/book_python_cookbook_3_ed_d_beazley_b_k_jones/README.md

 The license that the project is offered under
 =============================================

-This project is offered under the MIT license
+This project is offered under the MIT license.

 How to contribute to it
 =======================

 This project doesn't need to be contributed.